Amit019/DjangoBlog_mark-2/README.md

 # About

-This is a Simple project for practicing Django.
-The idea was to build some basic blogging platform.
+This is a simple project to practice Django.
+The idea was to create some basic blogging platforms.

-It was made using Python 3.6 + Django and database is SQLite.
+It was built using Python 3.6 + Django and the database is SQLite.
 Bootstrap 5 was used for styling.

-There is a login and registration functionality included.
+It includes a login and registration functionality.

-User has his own blog page, where he can add new blog posts and new Categories.
-Every one can comment on posts
+The user has his own blog page, where he can add new blog posts and new categories.
+Can comment on each of the posts

-Every authenticated user can likes and dislikes on posts made by other users.
+Each authenticated user can like and dislike posts made by other users.

-It very Easy to Used
+It is very easy to use

+# Features

+ 1. Font Hand user interface for Add Blog Posts and Categories
+ 2. Add new features easily
+ 3. Add new style easily and replace old style (style.css)

 # How to run